1776 (musical): Act I

-Looking for a way to save the independence movement, Adams moves to postpone the vote to allow for the creation of a formal Declaration of Independence, that can be used in the courts of Europe to rally favor and assistance to the cause of American independence (this will also grant Adams time to persuade the anti-independence delegates to his side).
+Looking for a way to save the independence movement, Adams moves to postpone the vote to allow for the creation of a formal Declaration of Independence that can be used in the courts of Europe to rally favor and assistance to the cause of American independence (this will also grant Adams time to persuade the anti-independence delegates to his side).
 Again, the vote ties; this time, Hancock votes with Adams, as many in Congress would like to have a break.
-Before they adjourn, John Hancock appoints a committee of Adams, Franklin, Roger Sherman of Connecticut, Robert Livingston of New York, and Jefferson to draft the declaration.
-The five argue about who should write the declaration ("But, Mr. Adams"), deciding on a reluctant Jefferson.
+Before they adjourn, John Hancock appoints a committee of Adams, Franklin, Roger Sherman of Connecticut, Robert Livingston of New York, and Jefferson (who is on the point of going home to see his wife, whom he has not seen in six months) to draft the declaration.
+The five argue about who should write the declaration ("But, Mr. Adams"); since most of the other delegates dislike Adams' personality, Franklin refuses to write politics, Sherman has no writing ability and Livingston is headed home to celebrate the birth of his new son, the choice falls on a reluctant Jefferson.

-A week later, Adams and Franklin visit Jefferson, who has spent the week moping.
-But Adams has sent for Jefferson's beloved wife Martha.
+A week later, Adams and Franklin visit Jefferson, who has spent the week moping; however, Adams has sent for Jefferson's beloved wife Martha, hoping to raise his spirits.
 She enters, and Adams and Franklin leave the young lovers in peace.
 Adams, alone, again exchanges letters with his wife Abigail ("Yours, Yours, Yours").
-The next morning, Franklin and Adams ask Martha how the deeply intellectual Jefferson wooed her ("He Plays the Violin").
+The next morning, Franklin and Adams return and formally introduce themselves to Martha, asking her how the deeply intellectual and usually uncommunicative Jefferson wooed and won her ("He Plays the Violin").
+Jefferson enters and silently reclaims his wife, requesting the other two men by means of a note to leave the two of them alone for the time being.

-John Dickinson leads his congressional allies in a defense of their wealth and status ("Cool, Cool Considerate Men").
-They depart, leaving Andrew McNair (the custodian), the courier, and a workman in the chamber.
-The courier describes how his two closest friends were killed on the same day at Lexington ("Momma Look Sharp").